itsWindows11/Community-website/index.md

 features:
   - title: Nice community
     details: |
        Chill server, members are nice, moderators are great and understanding, just that you should follow the rules.
-Verbalwarns might be issued for first time violations, so you got to be careful with that.
+Verbal warns might be issued for first time violations, so you got to be careful with that.
     link: https://disboard.org/server/150662382874525696
     linkText: View review by Andre Allemand
     rel: external